 The double terrace of Loui’s Corner

-This terrace is located near the Canal Saint-Martin, right in the heart of Paris, yet you have the pleasant feeling of being on the square of an unlikely village, which is part of its charm.
+This terrace is located near the Canal Saint-Martin, right in the heart of Paris, yet you get the pleasant feeling of being in the square of an unlikely village, which is part of its charm.
 It is quite large as it can accommodate 80 people.
-Another advantage of this café-bar-restaurant is that it is open continuously from 8:00 AM to 1:00 AM and offers breakfasts, brunches, burgers, salads, bowls, grilled meats, and veggie dishes.
-As for the food, the menu honors generous and well-executed cuisine with French and American inspirations.
+Another advantage of this cafe-bar-restaurant is that it is open for continuous service from 8:00 AM to 1:00 AM and offers breakfasts, brunches, burgers, salads, bowls, grilled dishes, and veggie options.
+As for the food, the menu celebrates generous and well-executed cuisine with French and American inspirations.
 It is therefore a popular spot to enjoy a convivial moment at any time of the day.

-To taste: sweet potato croquettes with shrimp (5.50 €); Yotam Bowl with Zaatar with bulgur, roasted eggplants, fried onions, zaatar, tahini-soy-lime vinaigrette, toasted almonds, fresh mint (15 €); the burgers are also very good (prices between 14 € and 17.50 €); for dessert, the banana mousse with white chocolate sauce is quite original (8 €).
+To taste: sweet potato croquettes with shrimp (5,50 €); Yotam Bowl with Zaatar with bulgur, roasted eggplant, fried onions, zaatar, tahini-soy-lime vinaigrette, toasted almonds, fresh mint (15 €); the burgers are also very good (price between 14 € and 17,50 €); for dessert, the banana mousse with white chocolate sauce is quite original (8 €).

-The little extra: I tested this terrace during weather alternating between rain and sun, and I can confirm that part of the terrace is well sheltered!
+The extra plus: I tested this terrace during weather alternating between rain and sun and I can confirm that part of the terrace is well-sheltered!

 Tested in 2021 - Invitation